 The Apostle Paul was writing to the church at Philippi who placed much value in their Roman citizenship.
-Although they were not living in Rome, they considered themselves to be under the Roman law and customs.
-Paul, himself, was a Roman citizen and knew their mindset.
-So Paul wrote this verse for them to consider the value of what it means to be a citizen of Heaven.
+Although they were not living in Rome, they considered themselves to be under the Roman law, custom, and culture.

-Just as a Roman citizen would never forget that they belonged to Rome, Christians must never forget that we belong to Heaven.
-Which means we must conduct ourselves as heavenly citizens.
-If we belong to Heaven, we need to act like it.
+Just as a Roman citizen would never forget that they belonged to Rome, Christians must never forget that they belong to heaven.
+This ultimately means that we must conduct ourselves as heavenly citizens.
+If we belong to heaven, we need to act like it.

 To live somewhere you don’t belong means you’re an alien or pilgrim.
 We live on this earth we but don’t belong here.
 We were made for so much more.
 This earth is foreign land to us.

 As Christians we are pilgrims passing through and waiting for our time to come when we are residents of heaven.
 We should be set apart from this world and noticed for something special about us.